-7.3.3 Adverse Events of Special Interest
+7.3.3 Adverse events of special interest

 All AESIs will be collected and graded using the Common Terminology Criteria for AEs (CTCAE) v4.03, which includes grading definitions for the below AESIs.
 Gradings range from 1 to 4, with higher gradings indicating more severe outcomes.
-If CTCAE grading does not exist for an AE, the severity of mild, moderate, severe, and life-threatening, corresponding to Grades 1 - 4, will be used.
-CTCAE Grade 5 (death) will not be used in this study; rather, information about deaths will be collected though a Death form.
-AESIs [hyperglycemia, ONJ, pneumonitis, SCARs, rash, hypersensitivity (e.g. anaphylactic reaction), pancreatitis, gastrointestinal (GI) toxicity (nausea, vomiting and diarrhea)]will be analyzed.
+If CTCAE grading does not exist for an AE, the severity of mild, moderate, severe, life-threatening and death, corresponding to Grades 1 to 5, will be used.
+CTCAE Grade 5 (death) will be used in this study; and information about deaths will be collected though a Death form.
+AESIs [hyperglycemia, ONJ, pneumonitis, SCARs, rash, hypersensitivity (e.g. anaphylactic reaction), pancreatitis, gastrointestinal (GI) toxicity (nausea, vomiting and diarrhea)] will be analyzed.